zamm-dev/zamm/zamm/resources/tutorials/new-project.md

 ## Development infrastructure

-Follow [these instructions](/zamm/resources/tutorials/setup/tools/default.md) to set up default Python dev tooling.
+- Follow [these instructions](/zamm/resources/tutorials/setup/tools/default.md) to set up default Python dev tooling
+- Follow [these instructions](/zamm/resources/tutorials/setup/makefile.md) to set up a Makefile

 That's all! **Don't take any more steps** because the task is now done!